Written by

 The MI Team

-One of the important benefits of HCR™ RNA-CISH is the high performance achieved without the harsh protease pretreatment required by other RNA-CISH methods.
+One of the important benefits of HCR™ Pro RNA-ISH is the high performance achieved without the harsh protease pretreatment required by other RNA-ISH methods.

-Because HCR™ RNA-CISH is based on dynamic nanotechnology and uses small reagents, no protease pretreatment is needed for reagents to penetrate the sample, tissue morphology is preserved, and RNA/protein co-detection is straightforward.
+Because HCR™ Pro RNA-ISH is based on dynamic nanotechnology and uses small reagents, no protease pretreatment is needed for reagents to penetrate the sample, tissue morphology is preserved, and RNA/protein co-detection is straightforward.

-2-step approach: HCR™ RNA-CISH (HRP) → IHC (AP).
+2-step approach: HCR™ Pro RNA-ISH (HRP) → IHC (AP).
 With the 2-step approach, HRP is used for RNA imaging and AP is used for protein imaging.

-3-step approach: HCR™ RNA-CISH (HRP) → HRP Blocker → IHC (HRP).
+3-step approach: HCR™ Pro RNA-ISH (HRP) → HRP Blocker → IHC (HRP).
 With the 3-step approach, HRP is used for both RNA and protein imaging with an intermediate HRP blocker step.

 We suggest coupling a red or brown chromogen for RNA-CISH with a green chromogen for IHC.

-We recommend performing RNA-CISH first followed by IHC second as this approach leads to strong signal for both target types.
+We recommend performing RNA-ISH first followed by IHC second as this approach leads to strong signal for both target types.

 Contact info@molecularinstruments.com for more information.